Updating Your SEO Content for AI: A Good Idea?

 The Type of Content

-The answer depends on the type of content: purely transactional pages (such as real estate listings, product sheets, or recent sports results) are primarily intended for immediate conversion.
+The answer depends on the type of content: purely transactional pages (such as product pages, sales pages, contact pages, property listings…) are primarily designed for immediate conversion.
 For these, the urgency to “tweak for AI” is lower.
 Google remains the reference platform for directly connecting a buyer to a product.

-On the other hand, for pillar or editorial content (guides, blog articles, FAQs, real estate market analyses, expert advice), considering AI is relevant.
+On the other hand, for pillar or editorial content (guides, blog articles, FAQs, market analyses, expert advice…), optimizing for AI is relevant.
 In fact, AI (more specifically LLMs, or Large Language Models) rely on context and up-to-date information.
 Regularly updating your content therefore significantly increases AI visibility.

 Good Reasons to Update Your Content